 The terrace is located a little below street level along a small canal.
 There used to be a sluice located here to cleanse the water of the canal by creating a flow of water.
 This gives you the chance to be really close to the water.

 4. Het Mandelahuisje

-Along the IJ on the North Side are a bunch of great terraces, all along the waterside.
-The Mandelahuisje is quite new and a real hidden gem.
+Along the IJ in Amsterdam Noord are a bunch of great terraces, all along the waterside.
+The Mandelahuisje is a real hidden gem.
 It is actually an inn and has a beautiful terrace along the IJ.

-You can spend hours in their cosy beach chairs, watching ferries, cargo ships and cruise boats going by while you sip on their biological Spanish house wine, munch on some soup, cake, pizza or simpele dish.
+You can spend hours in their cozy beach chairs, watching ferries, cargo ships and cruise boats going by while you sip on their biological Spanish house wine, munch on some soup, cake, pizza or simple dish.

 Open from 10 till 22.00.
 The Mandelahuisje is located between the landing spots of the ferries (see map).
 An easy 8-minute walk from the free ferry and worth it!